jotux/C_standards/readme.md

 comment.
 TODO comments provide an easy and searchable way to document code you'd like to improve at a later time.

-Example 3.3a - correct TODO comment usage
+>Example 3.3a - correct TODO comment usage

-// TODO(Joe): remove equation here and use lookup table instead// TODO(Bob): add exception handling to this loop
+    // TODO(Joe): remove equation here and use lookup table instead
+    // TODO(Bob): add exception handling to this loop

 ### 4 Language Use